jh3nd3rs0n/jargyle/README.md

           The password for the trust store for the SSL/TLS connections to the SOCKS server

       ssl.trustStoreType=TYPE
-          The type of trust store file for the SSL/TLS connections to the SOCKS server
+          The type of trust store file for the SSL/TLS connections to the SOCKS server (default is PKCS12)

       ssl.wantClientAuth=true|false
           The boolean value to indicate that client authentication is requested for SSL/TLS connections to the SOCKS server (default is false)